Real Estate Lawyers

 Antonio Pedro Rodriguez Bernal, the director of the firm, is a very experienced lawyer in criminal and civil jurisdiction.
 He also has extensive experience in the real estate field.

-Before all courts of appeal and cassation
+Before all courts of justice

 Mr. Rodríguez Bernal and his office travel at all hours and throughout the country in order to act before the judicial and administrative jurisdictions.